andrelkj/GravidadeZero/README.md

 - `runs-on` - defines the virtuar machine agent whom should run the workflow
 - `fail-fast` - while false allows the flow to continue after a failed response, while true end the execution once a fail is respose is returned.
 - `pip install build` - install the project dependencies inside the virtual machine

+## Geek search

+Here we're going to automate the geek search by generating a base user through API requests and then validating it through web page elements.

+First we'll create 3 API requests into Thunder Client to manually test: user creation (POST New user), login (POST Session) and geek registry, both for alien (POST Alien Geek Profile) and common geeks (POST Common Geek Profile).

+By doing that we now have all necessary steps to automate our tests with predefined independent users.

 ---